hantswilliams/flask-htmx-vega-altair-duckdb/README.md

 Because of the data size, we are working with a subset of that [data published here](https://health.data.ny.gov/Health/All-Payer-Hospital-Inpatient-Discharges-by-Facilit/ivw2-k53g) which focuses on aggregate counts by Facility

+Then to do some visualizations, have another table that contains the facility info, like Lat/Long which came from [here](https://health.data.ny.gov/Health/Health-Facility-General-Information/vn5v-hh5r/data)

 ---

 ## To do